 Home » Electoral Reforms in India » Electoral Reforms in India

-Electoral Reforms in India: Electoral reforms in India have been a crucial aspect of strengthening the democratic process.
+Electoral reforms in India have been an important aspect of strengthening the democratic process.
 Over the years, the country has implemented several reforms to enhance transparency and fairness in elections.
 These include the introduction of electronic voting machines (EVMs) to ensure accuracy and efficiency, the creation of the Election Commission of India as an independent body overseeing the electoral process, and the implementation of voter identification measures to combat fraud.

 What are Electoral Reforms?